z3r0one0/battery_watcher/README.md

 The battery watcher script is designed with testability in mind:

-1. **Lazy Initialization**: WMI connections are initialized only when needed
+1. **Lazy Initialization**: WMI connections are initialized only when needed.
-2. **Test Mode**: The main function accepts a `test_mode` parameter that allows tests to run without actual delays
+2. **Test Mode**: The main function accepts a `test_mode` parameter that allows tests to run without actual delays.
-3. **Iteration Control**: Tests can specify the number of loop iterations to run
+3. **Iteration Control**: Tests can specify the number of loop iterations to run.
-4. **Clear Function Responsibilities**: Each function has a single responsibility
+4. **Clear Function Responsibilities**: Each function has a single responsibility.
-5. **Improved Error Handling**: All exceptions are properly caught and handled
+5. **Improved Error Handling**: All exceptions are properly caught and handled.

 ## Testing